-Meet Professor Andrew Pollard
+Meet Professor Sir Andrew Pollard

-In his capacity as Director of the Oxford Vaccine Group, Professor Andrew Pollard has become a well-known public figure over the past year, appearing regularly in Covid-related news – but he has long been a well-known authority in paediatric medicine for his research activities in clinical trials of new and improved vaccines for adults and children, and the surveillance of invasive bacterial diseases.
+In his capacity as Director of the Oxford Vaccine Group, Professor Sir Andrew Pollard has become a well-known public figure over the past few years, appearing regularly in Covid-related news – but he has long been a well-known authority in paediatric medicine for his research activities in clinical trials of new and improved vaccines for adults and children, and the surveillance of invasive bacterial diseases.
 He is Course Director for our Paediatric Infectious Diseases programme.

 What led you into Paediatric Infectious Diseases?